Sam Peek

-Sam Peek (born June 11, 1999) is an American professional basketball player for the Motor City Cruise of the NBA G League.
+Sam Peek (born June 11, 1999) is an American professional basketball player who last played for the Vitória of the Liga Portuguesa de Basquetebol.
 He played college basketball for the Wesleyan Cardinals and the Stetson Hatters.

 High school and college career

 Peek initially began his high school career at Spackenkill High School at Poughkeepsie, New York before transferring to Trinity-Pawling at Pawling, New York.
 Afterwards, he began his college career at Wesleyan, where he earned All-America honors in his last season after averaging 17.9 points and 7.0 rebounds, which led the Cardinals, all while shooting 50.3 percent from the floor.
 Afterwards, he transferred to Stetson where he played 31 games and averaged 5.8 points, 4.0 rebounds and 0.7 assists in 18.3 minutes.

 Professional career

 Wisconsin Herd (2023–2024)

 After going undrafted in the 2023 NBA draft, Peek joined the Wisconsin Herd on October 30, 2023, but was waived in November.
 However, he re-joined the Herd on December 4, playing in 10 games and averaging 2.9 points, 2.8 rebounds and 1.0 assist in 15.5 minutes, before being waived once again on January 14, 2024.